emberjs/data/packages/ember/README.md

 - `refresh` update while continuing to show the current state.
 - `reload` update and show the loading state until update completes)
-- `delegate` (**default**) trigger the request, but let the cache handler decide whether the update should occur or if the cache is still valid.
+- `policy` (**default**) trigger the request, but let the cache handler decide whether the update should occur or if the cache is still valid.

 ---